ClaudiaInSweden/hanneles_art_gallery/README.md

 ![Sign-up HTML Error](static/readme-docs/others/signup.png)

 I solved this at one point by extracting the html code from the source code in the browser, correcting the html code that causes the error and used this instead of the crispy form tag.
-Unfortunately, when doing so, all validation of the form was lost besides the check if all required fields are filled in.
+Unfortunately, when doing so, all validation of the form was lost.
+The only thing that was checked, was if all required fields are filled in.
 The form was not submitted either.
 That means, when the user submits the form, nothing happens.
 From a user perspective a non-functioning sign-up form is an extremely bad experience whereas the user doesn't notice the html error.
 So, I changed the form back to a crispy form.

 For the next release a working and error-free version of django-allauth should be installed.